 In just six hours (distributed over the course of two days), the secret techniques of Japanese blacksmiths can be yours.

 First, you will learn more about these acclaimed knives' features and what makes them so special.
 Then, it's time to step into the arcane world of blade-making and get to work.
 You will experience hammering the incandescent metal at the forge, cutting it into shape, tempering, and putting an edge to the blade.

-After this, have a go at your own knife-forging!
-Learn polishing, cutting, straightening and heating techniques.
-An English-speaking guide will be present at all times so that you can ask the smith any question you have in mind.
+An English-speaking guide will be present at all times so that you can ask the artisan any question you have in mind.

-Sadamasa is small family-run smithy which has forged blades for the locals for about 100 years.
+Sadamasa is a small family-run smithy that has forged blades for about 100 years.

-“Experience alone is not enough, you also need the perseverance.
-It doesn’t matter how many knives I have made already, every time I sit at the forge I think on how to make an even better one; what I can do to improve the sharpness, the hardness and the balance.
+“Experience alone is not enough; you also need perseverance.
+It doesn’t matter how many knives I have made already; every time I sit at the forge, I think about how to make an even better one; what I can do to improve the sharpness, the hardness, and the balance.
 Every day is a new challenge.”

 Founded in Taisho year 9 (1920), Sadamasa is a family-run smithy specialized in farming and house tools.